-All full-season Competitors in the Fanatec GT2 European Series are obliged to be present at the Official testing session with at least one of the cars they intend to enter in the season.
+If such a test is announced, all full-season Competitors in the Fanatec GT2 European Series powered by Pirelli are obliged to be present at the Official testing session with at least one of the cars they intend to enter in the season.
 Except for Teams receiving derogation in writing from the SRO Sporting Board, failure to attend will be reported by the SRO Sporting Board to the Stewards for the first Competition of the season, and may result in a penalty.
 Tyres must be purchased from Pirelli in accordance with Article 29.1 at the Event.